davepinch/pinchy.cc/content/topics/people/r/richard-francis-burton/august-1864/where-was-richard-francis-burton-in-august-1864.md

 ---
 title: "Where was Richard Francis Burton in August 1864?"
+TODO: review these AI answers and correct
 tags:
   - Richard Francis Burton
   - Bing Copilot
   - ChatGPT
+  - TODO
 ---

 Bing Copilot: